kongson-cheung/analytical-calendar/README.md

 Load these three tables (e.g. using web file) and then load your Fact table with a date field as %DATE_KEY.
 You can start enjoy the benefit of the analytical calendar.

+## How to Make Use of the Analytical Calendar
 In general, you will just need two similar expressions.
 - analysis period, sum({<[Comparison Perspective]={'N/A'}>} Exp1)
 - comparison period, sum(Exp1)